A bad week for Tongaat’s Gavin Hudson

 A bad week

 It all seemed to be going so well at Tongaat.
 A lifting of its suspended shares, clarity on the value of its assets, a strong sugar price, the sale of its starch business … No wonder so many punters climbed into the stock.
-Then, last week’s bombshell: a R4bn rights offer on a R1bn company, underwritten by none other than Zimbabwe tobacco kingpin Simon Rudland.
+Then, last week’s bombshell: a R4bn rights offer on a R1bn company, underwritten by Zimbabwean Hamish Rudland.
 It feels like CEO Gavin Hudson has pulled the trigger on a deeply discounted takeover, and swept the rug from under minorities’ feet.

+* Note: this article was altered on 25 November to reflect the fact that it was Hamish Rudland, not his brother Simon Rudland, who underwrote the deal

 Would you like to comment on this article or view other readers' comments?